typehtml/typehtml/README.md

 Beyond being in / for TypeScript, the following are a few other differentiators.

-> It is nearly impossible to know without actually using if these ideas are good or bad.
-But some people have to do the dreaming.
+> It is nearly impossible to know yet if these ideas are good or bad.
+In a magical world where this idea performs well, it definitely results in less developer code.

 * Components are pure.
   * They are always a side effect of a mobx observed change.